Jaye136/PListen/README.md

  Includes the information listed [here](#storing-songs).)<br>

 **Future plans for phase 2 (user data saving)**
-- Like or unlike a song
+- Like or unlike a song (as fixed state)
 - Add new songs to the default library
 - Add songs to a new or existing playlist